Jung Eun-chae

 Jung Sol-mi (born November 24, 1986), known professionally as Jung Eun-chae, is a South Korean actress, model and TV host.
 Jung began her career as a model, then made her acting breakthrough as the titular character in Nobody's Daughter Haewon (2013), a film by auteur Hong Sang-soo that premiered at the 63rd Berlin International Film Festival.

 Early life

-Jung Eun-chae spent 8 years living in London, starting from middle school senior year when she was 15 years old.
-Due to the influence of her older brother who works at a production company, Chorokbaem Media, Jung became interested in pursuing an acting career after she returned to South Korea.
+Jung Eun-chae moved to London at the age of 15 and spent eight years living in the United Kingdom.
+During this time, she pursued an interest in art and design, eventually enrolling at the Central Saint Martins College to study Textile Design.
+However, she ultimately decided to leave the university before completing her degree to return to South Korea and pursue a career in acting; consequently, her final educational attainment is listed as a dropout.
+Her interest in the entertainment industry was further encouraged by the influence of her older brother, who worked at the production company Chorokbaem Media.

 Career

 Jung Eun-chae debuted as a commercial model.
 A string of memorable commercials has earned her a CF Model of the Year title at the 2011 6th Asia Model Festival Awards.
 She uses a stage name instead of her real name because of the similarity with a veteran actress Park Sol-mi.
 Jung made her acting debut after passing the audition for the supernatural thriller film Haunters.

 Since then, Jung has alternated between doing blockbuster films such as The Fatal Encounter, The King, The Great Battle and art films such as Nobody's Daughter Haewon, Hill of Freedom, The Table.
 Her breakthrough came with Nobody's Daughter Haewon, in which she received multiple prestigious awards winning and nominations.

 Jung's debut in television dramas was through the 2011 KBS1 telenovela My Bittersweet Life.
 Three years later, she acted in a psychological thriller series Dr. Frost.